-Health equity is achieved when every person has the opportunity to attain his or her full potential and no one is disadvantaged from achieving this potential because of socially determined circumstances1.
+Health equity is achieved when every person has the opportunity to reach his or her highest level of health, and no one is lacking from achieving this potential because of socially determined circumstances1.

-With advancing health equity, the goal is to reduce and eventually eliminate inequalities and disparities so all can achieve optimal health.
+With advancing health equity, the goal is to reduce and eventually eliminate inequalities and disparities so every person can achieve optimal health.
 One way to achieve health equity is to address the social determinants of health, or the characteristics of where we live, work and play that impact health.
 Examples of health equity focused programs include education, tutoring, job preparation, literacy, transportation, hunger/food security, criminal justice and affordable housing.
 Initiatives may also focus on racism and racial justice.

 How to apply:

-- Submit the Nomination | There are two ways to submit the nomination application:
+- Submit the Nomination | There are two ways to apply for the Faith-Based Health Equity Awards:

-Mailed nominations should be sent to:
+Mailed submission forms should be sent to:

-Attn: Faith and Health Awards
+Attn: Faith & Health Awards